 In the camper, we needed a more travel friendly alternative.
 For camping, we tested our favorite berry smoothie recipe in the Ninja Master Prep.
 I had the chance to try making smoothies in the Ninja and wanted to share my thoughts.

 The Ninja Master Prep QB900B comes with a 48 ounce pitcher and a 16 ounce chopper bowl, each with their own blades.
 Unlike with a traditional blender, with the Ninja, you use a 400 watt power pod on top of the pitcher.
 The system is lightweight.
 The pitcher and chopper bowl are plastic rather than glass so it should travel well in the RV.

 The Ninja Master Prep worked great.
 It has only one button on the top so using it is easy.
 I love it.
 Our Oster blender has 10 buttons.
 I’m really not sure what all of the buttons are for.
 I just want to blend things.

 The Ninja was also easy to assemble.
 The motor unit has a slot that matches to a slot on the pitcher so that you’ll be sure to get it attached correctly.

 The Ninja made the smoothies faster than our home blender, easily handling the task of blending frozen fruit.
 The pitcher has a wide base with a rubber ring.
 It was very stable.
 The pitcher has a pour spout.
 I discovered that liquid could be added through the spout without having to remove the lid, which was handy.
 While still somewhat noisy, the Ninja Master Prep was a bit quieter than our home blender.

+Thank you for reading our Ninja QB900B review and smoothie recipes.
+Do you make smoothies in your RV?
 I’d love to learn your favorite smoothie recipe.
-Leave a comment to share.
+Leave a comment to share your recipe.

 Copyright 2019 Travel Trail Sail.
 All Rights Reserved.